progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--It turns out that it can.
 The initial format in which Git saves objects on disk is called a loose object format.
 However, occasionally Git packs up several of these objects into a single binary file called a packfile in order to save space and be more efficient.
 Git does this if you have too many loose objects around, if you run the `git gc` command manually, or if you push to a remote server.
 To see what happens, you can manually ask Git to pack up the objects by calling the `git gc` command:-->

 Tatsächlich kann Git das.
-Das ursprüngliche Format, in dem Git Objekte in der Datenbank speichert wird als "freies Objekt Format" ("loose object format") bezeichnet.
+Das ursprüngliche Format, in dem Git Objekte in der Datenbank speichert wird als „freies Objekt Format“ („loose object format“) bezeichnet.
 Hin und wieder packt Git allerdings eine Reihe solcher Objekte in eine einzige binäre Datei zusammen, um Platz zu sparen und effizienter zu arbeiten.
-Eine solche Datei wird als "packfile" bezeichnet.
+Eine solche Datei wird als „packfile“ bezeichnet.
 Git tut das immer dann, wenn zu viele freie Objekte vorhanden sind, wenn du den Befehl `git gc` manuell ausführst oder wenn du auf einen externen Server pushst.
 Schauen wir uns also an, was passiert, wenn wir manuell `git gc` ausführen:

 	$ git gc
 	Counting objects: 17, done.